 Dr David Cabana Permuy, IRC Postdoctoral Fellow, UCD Earth Institute

-The project team are conducting research on the Irish Sea area in 2017-18.
+The project team conducted research on the Irish Sea area in 2017-18.
 To find out more our chosen case study areas, click on the links below: